NCT 127: 2018: Empathy project, member lineup adjustments and Regular-Irregular

 On September 17, SM Entertainment introduced a new logo for NCT 127 on all social media platforms.
 On October 1, they were announced as Apple Music's Up Next Artist of the October, making them as the first K-pop artist to be selected for the series.
 Along with the release of a new teaser video, the label confirmed that member Jungwoo would officially join the lineup for their upcoming first full-length album, titled Regular-Irregular, on October 12.
 Jungwoo previously debuted in the rotational unit NCT U for the single "Boss" in February 2018.
 The album was a commercial success domestically, remaining at number one on the Gaon Album Chart for two weeks and becoming NCT 127's first to receive a Platinum KMCA certificate for selling over 250,000 copies.
 In addition, the album debuted at number eighty-six on the US Billboard 200, earning the group their first charting title on the chart and leading all ten members to extend their promotions to the United States.
 In association with their role as one of Apple Music's Up Next artists, album promotions included a group performance of an English version of the lead single "Regular" and "Cherry Bomb" on Jimmy Kimmel Live! as the group's first appearance on US national television.
 NCT 127 also performed on ABC's Mickey's 90th Spectacular TV special on November 4 and released an Apple Music-exclusive digital EP, Up Next Session: NCT 127, on October 21.
 The digital EP contained an English version of "Cherry Bomb", remixes for "Fire Truck" and "Regular," and the original song "What We Talkin' Bout" featuring American singer Marteen.
 NCT 127 re-released Regular-Irregular under the title Regulate on November 23, led by the single "Simon Says".
 The single was moderately successful in South Korea but experienced greater success in the US, becoming NCT 127's first to top the Billboard World Digital Songs chart and their first to enter the New Zealand Hot 40 Singles chart.

 Due to his preparations to debut with China-based sub-unit WayV, member Winwin did not join the group's promotional activities for the release of the repackage.
+He would not reunite with NCT 127 before his departure from the group in 2026.
 On December 19, it was announced Haechan would be taking a hiatus from the group due to injury.